1. What is OAuth2

 The flow includes the following steps:

-1. (A) The client authenticates with the authorization server and requests an access token from the token endpoint.
+1. The client authenticates with the authorization server and requests an access token from the token endpoint.

 1.5.
 Access Token